davidwsant/obtaining-gdc-counts-data/README.md

 You can see from the home page that there are several ways to choose your dataset.
 You can select a dataset based on the project (left side) or based on the tissue (right side).
 I chose to use the "Projects" and filtered on the program, TCGA (Red square, left side).

 ![2_Projects_TCGA.png](Images/2_Projects_TCGA.png)

 You can then choose a tissue site using the "Primary Site" selection box above the "Program" selection box.
-I am going to use Thymus simply because this is a smaller dataset.
+I am going to use Thymus simply because this is a relatively small dataset.
 Once you have selected your tissue site, the projects will come up in a table on the bottom right.
 I only have one listed.
 Click into that project by clicking on the project name.

 Inside the project page, you can select the file types that you want or the samples that you want.
 I want to look at expression data (RNA-seq), and I only want to look at the samples from the Thymus.
 I am going to click on the "94" under the "Exp" on the bottom row (Red square).

 ![3_Select_Expression.png](Images/3_Select_Expression.png)

 This will take you back to a page that looks like the projects page, but instead shows samples.